Linda Tuhiwai Smith

-Linda Tuhiwai Te Rina Smith CNZM (née Mead; born 1950), previously a professor of indigenous education at the University of Waikato in Hamilton, New Zealand, is now Distinguished Professor at Te Whare Wānanga o Awanuiārangi.
-The daughter of Sidney Moko Mead, she affiliates to the Ngāti Awa and Ngāti Porou iwi.
+Linda Tuhiwai Te Rina Smith CNZM (née Mead; born 1950), previously a professor of indigenous education at the University of Waikato in Hamilton, New Zealand, is now a distinguished professor at Te Whare Wānanga o Awanuiārangi.
+Smith's academic work is about decolonising knowledge and systems.
+The Royal Society Te Apārangi describes Smith’s influence on education as creating "intellectual spaces for students and researchers to embrace their identities and transcend dominant narratives."

-Academic career
+Early life and education

+Smith was born in Whakatāne, New Zealand.
+Her father is Sidney Moko Mead of Ngāti Awa, also a professor, and her mother is June Te Rina Mead, née Walker, of Ngāti Porou.
+She was given the name Tuhiwai as an adult.
+Smith affiliates with the Māori iwi Ngāti Awa and Ngāti Porou from the east cape of the North Island in New Zealand.

+When Smith was a teenager, she moved to the United States while her father was completing his PhD.
+Her family lived in southern Illinois and she attended Carbondale Community High School.
+Smith later moved to Salem, Massachusetts, where she worked as an assistant at the Peabody Museum of Salem, typing labels in the basement.

+In the 1970s, Smith was a founding member of the activist group Ngā Tamatoa.
+She was influenced by the writings of Malcolm X and Frantz Fanon.
+Her role in Ngā Tamatoa was to communicate with Māori people about the Treaty of Waitangi.
+Smith saw education as the most important part the Maori struggle for freedom.
+She was a member of Ngā Tamatoa while a university student.

-Smith earned her BA, MA (hons), and PhD degrees at the University of Auckland.
+Smith earned her BA, MA (honours), and PhD degrees at the University of Auckland.
 Her 1996 thesis was titled Ngā aho o te kakahu matauranga: the multiple layers of struggle by Maori in education.
-She was a member of the Māori political group Ngā Tamatoa while a university student.

-Smith is the author of Decolonizing Methodologies (Zed Books, 1999, 2012, and 2021), a critical analysis of the role of Western scholarly research played in the process of colonization of indigenous cultures.
-This work is considered a major contribution to research methods in social justice research.
+Career

-Smith is the Pro-Vice Chancellor Māori, Dean of the School of Māori and Pacific Development and Director of Te Kotahi Research Institute at the University of Waikato.
+Smith is the pro-vice-chancellor Māori, dean of the School of Māori and Pacific Development, and director of Te Kotahi Research Institute at the University of Waikato.

+Smith's book Decolonizing Methodologies: Research and Indigenous Peoples was first published in 1999.

 In the 2013 New Year Honours, Smith was appointed a Companion of the New Zealand Order of Merit for services to Māori and education.
 In 2017, Smith was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.